Albertchong/Kubernetes-Tutorials/kubernetes Tutorials 1 - CoreOS installation.md

 The command will generate two files(These files are only example, will not be using in the real environment ):

-    - key:      This is the private key, which you need to keep saft to using loging the linux server
+    - key:      This is the private key, which you need to keep safe to using login the linux server
     - key.pub:  This is the public key, which need to copy to the CoreOS Linux Server

 <img src="images/1/pub_key.png" Height="150">